harrywebster/bash-backup/README.md

 In Linux and Mac OSx you can use CRON to schedule this or if using Windows you could use Scheduler.

+Once the backup is complete review the contents of your `$backup_location` - you will find two directories:

+* ./latest - this is a mirror/clone of your source directory
+* ./snapshot - this is a snapshot of your latest directory, if you delete a file it will remain in here for 365 days by default

+If you change the backup source path (`$files_to_backup`) then then contents of `$backup_location` will be emptied and replaced with a new copy of `$files_to_backup`...
+However previously backed up files will remain in the snapshots directory in `$backup_location`.

+### Changing default file retention

+You can change the default **365 days** to retain backups by modifing the `./src/rsnapshot.conf`

 ## Built With

 * [Docker](https://www.docker.com/) - The app framework used